dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 number of variants, their locations, and their evolution over time.

-Dragonfly has been engaged to build a comprehensive searchable database for this project.
-We are also assisting in creating an automated classification system to quickly identify subtypes from new samples.
+Dragonfly has been engaged to build a comprehensive searchable database for this project and to create an automated classification system to quickly identify subtypes from new samples.
 This system will enhance our understanding of the variants endemic to New Zealand and allow for rapid identification and response in the event of an incursion by a high pathogenic